krishang118/Automated-ML-Pipeline/README.md

 ## Acknowledgements

-Special thanks to the Indian Cybercrime Coordination Centre (I4C), Ministry of Home Affairs, for supporting this work.
+Special thanks to the Indian Cybercrime Coordination Centre (I4C), Ministry of Home Affairs (MHA), for supporting this work.

 ## Contributing